 Windows has the biggest market, and supports the most devices.

-You can install a Linux subsystem on Windows, to gain the power of Linux on Windows, but it is not the same as running an Linux system.
+You can install a Linux subsystem on Windows to gain the power of Linux on Windows.
+Although it is not the same as running a Linux system.

 You have to run the scripts as administrator.